 You could do something called “house hacking” which is occupying an investment property and renting out rooms in the property or living in one of the units while renting out the rest.

-An even better choice is buying a turnkey property.
+An even better choice is buying turnkey real estate.
 The property is renovated and has renters already, so you have to do little, if anything.
 The first rent check you receive is immediate profit to put towards the mortgage.
 When investing in rental properties, whether it be of the house hacking type or a traditional rental property, it is always a smart idea to have a proven rental application form on hand to use that is written up by a lawyer, real estate company, or a contract writing service.

 5. Start Small